 While we have few application requirements, one of the goals of the H.A.P.S. scholarship is to bring academic research to an audience of interested non-specialists.
 Therefore, shortlisted applicants are required to appear on the Digital Hammurabi YouTube channel to discuss their research interests and present their summer plans, and successful applicants are further required to return to the channel to report back on their experiences.
 This is intended to benefit the viewing audience, but also to provide an opportunity for students to gain valuable experience in explaining their work to non-specialists.

-Funds will be distributed in two phases - 80% at the beginning of June, and the remaining 20% following the project summary presentation.
+Funds will be distributed in two phases - 80% at the beginning of June, and the remaining 20% following the project summary presentation (to be conducted by the end of 2023).

 Please read the application guidelines before you submit your application.
 They contain valuable information about the selection process!

-Thanks to the generosity of our donors, we are pleased to be able to offer four H.A.P.S. scholarships for Summer 2021.
+Thanks to the generosity of our donors, we are pleased to be able to offer two H.A.P.S. scholarships for Summer 2023.